Sydney University Australian National Football Club: 20th century

+21st century

 Concurrently, the Sydney University Women’s AFL Club, one of the inaugural clubs of the Sydney Women’s Australian Football League, was established in 2000.
 Named ‘The Bombers', the women’s side achieved immediate success, capturing premierships in 2001 and 2007.

 The 2010s saw The Bombers dominate the league, winning premierships in 2013 and 2014.
 This successful period was complemented by the rise of future stars like Stephanie Walker and Nicola Barr, who won the AFL Sydney Women’s Rising Star awards and later the Mostyn Medals.
 Moreover, Barr, Walker, Erin McKinnon, and Isabella Rudolph were drafted to the GWS Giants in the inaugural AFLW draft in 2016, with Barr being the first overall pick.

 In 2007, the Students were re-admitted to the top flight of the Sydney AFL after an absence of 12 years.
 Under coach Daniel Archer, the club finished with a respectable five wins to finish in eighth spot on the ladder.
 The club was to take bigger strides in 2008, just missing out on a finals berth on the last day of the season after a loss to North Shore.

 The 2009 season saw a change of coach – Roger Moten who had coached local rival UTS to premiership success was installed, as was a new captain in Mark Egan.
 Again, the Students fell agonisingly short of a finals berth after a string of close losses throughout the season, however there was success at an individual level for two players with Tom Young winning the Sydney AFL Rising Star award and Brydon Coles taking home the coveted Phelan Medal for the Best & Fairest player in the Sydney AFL Premier Division.